vkostyukov/scalacaster/README.md

-scalacaster
+Scalacaster
 ===========

-Kit of classical algorithms and data structures examples in scala
+Since Fender Stratocaster is classical guitar, scalacaser is kit of classical algorithms and data structures examples in scala.